carlagouws/mobile_phone_masts/README.md

 - "total rent for all items" in a list is the sum of the current rent for all the items

 ## To run:
-- change your csv name to "dataset.csv" and place in folder
+- change your csv name to "dataset.csv" and copy to the mobile_phone_masts directory
 - run 'main.py'